Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Method

 In this section, we perform finite-sample analysis.
 Considering the critic, i.e., how to obtain an estimate of \( Q^\pi \), we can estimate the Q-function \( Q^\pi \) of a given target policy \( \pi \) using TD-learning.
 In TD-learning, especially when the state-action space size is large, the use of function approximation is natural.
 In linear function approximation, a set of basis vectors is selected to approximate the target value function \( Q^\pi \) using linear combinations of the basis vectors.
 Let \(\Phi \in \mathbb{R}^{|\mathcal{S}||\mathcal{A}| \times d}\) be the matrix of basis vectors \( \Phi = [\phi_1, \cdots, \phi_d] \).
 Then, the goal is to find from the linear subspace \(\mathcal{Q} = \{ \hat{Q}_w = \Phi w \mid w \in \mathbb{R}^d \}\) the “best” approximation of the \( Q \)-function \( Q^\pi \), where \( w \in \mathbb{R}^d \) is the weight vector.

 Following Section 3 and 4 of \cite{chen2022approximate}, we derive the finite-sample theorem for CRL.
-Theorem~\ref{thm:crl_finite_sample} and its analyses are provided in Appx.~\ref{app: crl_finite_sample thm and proof}.
-The result of Theorem~\ref{thm:crl_finite_sample} suggests that smoother curriculum trajectories and smaller approximation errors under finite samples, which is closely associated with the stepsize and number of updates per iteration, can lead to better final policy performance.
+Theorem~\ref{thm:crl_finite_sample} and its analyses are provided in Appendix~\ref{app: crl_finite_sample thm and proof}.
+The result of Theorem~\ref{thm:crl_finite_sample} suggests that smoother curriculum trajectories, together with smaller approximation errors under finite samples, can lead to improved final policy performance.
+These effects are closely tied to the choice of stepsize and the number of updates per iteration.

 Following \cite{chen2022approximate}, let \( \mathcal{K}_{\mathcal{S}\mathcal{A}} \in \mathbb{R}^{|\mathcal{S}||\mathcal{A}| \times |\mathcal{S}||\mathcal{A}|} \) be a diagonal matrix and let \( \mathcal{K}_{\mathcal{S}\mathcal{A}, \min} \) be the minimal diagonal entry. $J_k$ is the number of critic updates per policy iteration at curriculum $k$.
 The bootstrapping parameter \(n\) is chosen such that \(\gamma_c := \gamma^n / \sqrt{\mathcal{K}_{\mathcal{S}\mathcal{A}, \min}} < 1\). $L_k$ is the parameter defined by $1 + (\gamma\rho_{\text{max},k})^n$, \(\mathcal{E}_{\text{approx},k} := \sup_{\pi} \left\|Q^{\pi_k}_{c,\rho} - \Phi w^{\pi_k}_{c,\rho} \right\|_\infty\) is the critic's function approximation error, \(\|Q^*_K - Q^*_k\|_\infty\) is the gap between the curriculum subtask and the final task, and $\lambda_{\min}$ is the mininum eigenvalue of the positive definite matrix $\Phi_T\mathcal{K}_{\mathcal{S}\mathcal{A}}\Phi$.
 The term $N_{2,1}=\sum_{k=1}^K\frac{2\gamma \mathcal{E}_{\text{approx},k}}{(1 - \gamma)^2}$ in Theorem~\ref{thm:crl_finite_sample} is the function approximation error and equals zero when using a complete basis.
 A term of similar form is present in all existing work studying RL with function approximation~\citep{munos2003error, agarwal2021theory}.
 Based on Theorem~\ref{thm:crl_finite_sample}, we next derive the sample complexity result. \begin{theorem}[Sample Complexity] For a given accuracy level $\epsilon > 0$, to achieve $E[\|Q^*_K - Q^{\pi_K}\|_{\infty}] \leq \epsilon + N_{2,1} + \sum_{k=1}^{K-1} \|Q^*_K - Q^*_k\|_{d_K},$ the total number of samples (i.e., the integer $T\sum_{k=1}^K J_k$) required across all \(K\) curriculum stages is of the order: